 Click & Collect, mobile ordering or self-serve Kiosks reduce the time customers would spend queueing at the till or EPOS.
 When customers order ahead, baristas are able to prepare drinks just in time for the collection slot, further reducing wait-times.

 Change up the rate of points earned, offer limited-timed rewards or personalise incentives.
-You can take inspiration from loyalty schemes such as the Nectar Points app which uses gamification to create excitement around the Nectar brand, offering games to win extra points or boosting earnings through specific purchases.
+You can take inspiration from loyalty schemes such as the Nectar Points app which uses gamification to create excitement around the Nectar brand.
+Nectar offers games to win extra points or boosts earnings through specific purchases.

 As well as digital loyalty, a subscription offer can be a great way to build your customer database and enrich your coffee brand.
 Pret recently reported it now sees over one million transactions per week through the wildly successful coffee subscription.

 In September 2020, LEON’s ‘unlimited coffee’ subscription launched with the goal of boosting customer engagement and increasing adoption of their Click & Collect platform.

 We worked in partnership with LEON to enable the scheme and it was hugely successful, resulting in increased coffee sales as well as creating over 6000 new Leon Club members in its first month alone.